Special Educational Needs

 Nonington is a place of learning where all are cared for and supported.
 Nonington has high expectations of all, so they fulfil their God given aspirations within and outside our small school community.
 Following the example of Jesus, we trust each other, valuing everyone’s unique contribution.

-The SENCo for Nonington CE Primary is Mr Bryant his contact information is cbryant@nonington.kent.sch.uk
+The SENCo for Nonington CE Primary is Mrs Solly her contact information is vsolly@nonington.kent.sch.uk

 Federation of Goodnestone and Nonington CE Primary